 Less crowded than popular spots like Pisa or Lucca, and dating all the way back to the Etruscans, Volterra offers visitors a chance to discover a (slightly) quieter side to Tuscany, while still enjoying all the beauty and history that the region offers.

-The best things to do in Volterra include visiting the Piazza dei Priori, as well as the Palazzo dei Priori right on the piazza (be sure to climb the tower for amazing views of Tuscany), exploring the remains of the Roman theater, shopping for alabaster, and visiting the Etruscan Museum.
+The best things to do in Volterra include visiting the Piazza dei Priori, as well as the Palazzo dei Priori right on the piazza (be sure to climb the tower for amazing views of Tuscany).
+You can also explore the remains of the Roman theatre, shop for alabaster and visit the Etruscan Museum.

 Younger visitors may also recognise the town of Volterra for a different reason: Volterra was the setting of a small section of the Twilight book and movie series, specifically the climax of New Moon.
 The movies didn’t film in town, though they did film in another beautiful town in Tuscany: Montepulciano.

 Best Villages in Tuscany